-In all NBTS D.Min. concentrations, students are expected to submit documents that assist NBTS in assessing the D.Min.
-Program.
-All assessments will be submitted through Karuta (connected to the online learning platform, Sakai), and program staff will provide necessary instructions and support at the end of each term.
+In all NBTS DMin concentrations, students are expected to submit documents that assist NBTS in assessing the DMin Program.
+All assessments will be submitted through Brightspace, and program staff will provide necessary instructions and support at the end of each term.
 Failure to submit required assessment documents may result in hold on grades.